programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To make the jars start in a random position above the map the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method, which generates a number between 0 and 1, will be used.

-You will change the position.set values to ```x = Math.random() - 1```, ```y = 1.2```, and ```z = Math.random() * 0.5 - 0.3```.
+You will change the `position.set` values to ```x = Math.random() - 1```, ```y = 1.2```, and ```z = Math.random() * 0.5 - 0.3```.

 This means that all jars will appear at the same height (y = 1.2) but in random positions within a defined area:

 - along the x-axis, between -1 and 0 (slightly to the left of the scene)
 - along the z-axis, within a range of 0.5m (from -0.3 to 0.2)

-These values were chosen to make the jars easy to reach and the instructions easy to read for a user in a VR setting.
+These values were chosen to make the jars easy to reach and the instructions easy to read in a VR setting.

 If you review Figure 3, you can see where the jars should appear in relation to the camera and map.
-You can adjust the code so they appear elsewhere if that suits your purpose.
+You can adjust the code to position them elsewhere if this better suits your purpose.

 The correct matching site will be stored in a userData variable.
-(Before making this change, you may find it helpful to note or take a screenshot of where at least one of the jars should be placed.)
+(Before making this change, you may find it helpful to note where at least one of the jars should be placed or take a screenshot for reference.)

-When creating the jars, instead of placing them at their true (final) location, assign them a random starting position.
-The true site is still stored (in userData) so that it can be used later to check whether the jar has been moved to the correct position.
+When creating the jars, assign them a random starting position instead of placing them at their true (final) location.
+The true site will still be stored in userData, so it can later be used to check whether the jar has been moved to the correct position.

 Within the ```createModel``` function, **find** the following code: